geeksareforlife/wandering-wolves/content/entries/2020-09-10-trouble-at-temple.md

 Together we will achieve our objective.
 Have faith and you will be rewarded.
 {{< /letter >}}

-We returned to the temple and discovered that Lendrew has family in the Stonefarrow mountains to the south, in {{< place "Caltran's Roost" >}}.
+We returned to the temple and discovered that Lendrew has family in the Stonefarrow mountains to the south, in {{< place "Caltan's Roost" >}}.
 We also informed the Abess of the juvenile dragon in caverns, but explained that we can't currently help with it.
 She thanked us for our help finding Emers.

 Finally we return to the Silver Oak for dinner, and {{< npc "Marta" >}} brought us a message from Alf - he would like to see us tomorrow.